Fatty Liver Treatment in Ayurveda

 - As lemon water is a robust source of anti-oxidants, it is considered a liver stimulant and helps to encourage liver detox while supporting bile output.
 So drink lemon water daily.

-- Herbal Support - Many herbs in the Ayurveda has known for good herbs for fatty liver treatment with their pacifying pitta, clearing accumulated heat, cleansing the blood, encouraging the flow of bile, and detoxifying the liver.
+- Herbal Support - Many herbs in the Ayurveda has known for good herbs for a fatty liver natural cure with their pacifying pitta, clearing accumulated heat, cleansing the blood, encouraging the flow of bile, and detoxifying the liver.
 Ghee and aloe vera gel is often used as liver-cleansing herbs.

 - Aloe Vera Gel - Aloe vera gel is profoundly cooling, and has a particular affinity for balancing excess pitta—both internally and externally.